Norman Cousins

-Norman Cousins (June 24, 1915 – November 30, 1990) was an American political journalist, author, professor, and world peace advocate.
+Norman Cousins (June 24, 1915 – November 30, 1990) was an American political journalist, author, professor, and world peace through world state advocate.

 Early life

 Cousins was born to Jewish immigrant parents Samuel Cousins and Sarah Babushkin Cousins, in West Hoboken, New Jersey (which later became Union City).
 At age 11, he was misdiagnosed with tuberculosis and placed in a sanatorium.
 Despite this, he was an athletic youth, and he claimed that as a young boy he "set out to discover exuberance."

 Cousins attended Theodore Roosevelt High School in the Bronx, New York City, graduating on February 3, 1933.
 He edited the high school paper, "The Square Deal," where his editing abilities were already in evidence.
 Cousins received a bachelor's degree from Teachers College, Columbia University, in New York City.

 His sister Jean married Tom Middleton.